Skin Picking Disorder (aka. Excoriation Disorder)

 It is estimated that as many as 5% of the population (i.e. 1 in 20 people) have it.

 It usually starts around age 15-45, and mainly affects females.

 The exact causes are not currently known.
 However, it is believed to be associated with the following common triggers and contributing factors include:

 - People often report that the skin picking started after a infection or injury to their skin, and after that they had a scab that they started to pick at…

 - Stress, such as with relationships, home, school and/or work.

-- Use of instruments such as tweezers, pins, scissors or knives
+- The person may use instruments such as tweezers, pins, scissors or knives;

-- There are attempts to resist or stop the behaviour
+- There may be attempts to resist or stop the behaviour;

-- Reluctance to show areas of damaged skin
+- The person may reluctant to show the areas of damaged skin;

-- It gets in the way of life such as relationships, work or school
+- Symptoms get in the way of life such as relationships, work or school.

 It is important to see a doctor, as there are medical conditions that can lead to skin picking, such as various types of skin disorders (such as psoriasis and scabies), and other medical conditions that can lead to itchy skin (e.g. low iron and liver problems).